Personal profile

 Professor Brown led the development of the Bi-national Bariatric Surgery Registry obtaining funding for the pilot and roll out.
 The aim of the Registry is to capture all bariatric procedures across Australia and New Zealand and track the outcomes (weight, diabetes status and need for re-operation) longitudinally for 10 years.

 She is past-president of the Australia & New Zealand Gastro Oesophageal Surgery Association and Obesity Surgery Society of Australia and New Zealand.
 She is a previous senior examiner in the Royal Australasian College of Surgeons (RACS) Court of General Surgery Examiners and was the Scientific Convener at the 2020-2021 RACS Scientific Congress.
-She is the Chair of the Global Registry Committee and was the Scientific Chair of the International Federation for the Surgery of Obesity and Metabolic Disorders.
+She is the immediate past-Chair of the IFSO Global Registry Committee and past-chair of the IFSO Scientific Committee.
 She has been a chair and team member of several Australian Medical Council assessment teams for undergraduate programs and was a member of the RACS board in Surgical Research.
 She has previously been a member of the Victorian State Ministerial Cancer Taskforce (2003-2004) and Bariatric working party (2008), Victorian Surgical Consultative Council (2011-2016) as well as the Tasmanian Department of Health working party on Bariatric Surgery (2009-2010).
-She chaired the Safer Care Victoria Expert Working Group on Bariatric Surgery (2022).
+She chaired the Safer Care Victoria Expert Working Group on Bariatric Surgery (2022) and was a member of the Expert Working Group for Perioperative Capacity Framework and Interconnected Care.

 Research interests